nsdeo12/pyspark/README.md

 # pyspark
-All exercises with python and spark
+All exercises with
+ - Python
+ - Apache Spark
+ - Scala